Plastic packaging is under attack in the war on waste.

 I just think Woolworths are probably to be frank, more focused on supporting Australian a lot more and that’s the truth.
 I’m sorry but that's the reality.
 That’s what we see.

-Do you think Woolworths more dedicated to environmental sustainability than Coles?
+Do you think Woolworths is more dedicated to environmental sustainability than Coles?

 What's your biggest gripe with working with the retailers?